brain0/articles/traits-dynamic-dispatch-upcasting.md

 ## A practical solution

-Due to the added complexity, I am unsure if Rust will ever allow upcasting trait objects.
-After all, I seem to be the first one to have cared about this.
+Due to the added complexity, I am unsure if Rust will ever allow upcasting trait objects. ~~After all, I seem to be the first one to have cared about this.~~

+(It seems that I may have been wrong about this.
+There is a [tracking issue](https://github.com/rust-lang/rust/issues/65991) and an experimental [pull request](https://github.com/rust-lang/rust/pull/60900) about this topic.)

 However, there is a neat trick to solve this problem, at least for traits that you define yourself.